Financial modeling: Competitive modeling

 Several financial modeling competitions exist, emphasizing speed and accuracy in modeling.
 The Microsoft-sponsored ModelOff Financial Modeling World Championships were held annually from 2012 to 2019, with competitions throughout the year and a finals championship in New York or London.
 After its end in 2020, several other modeling championships have been started, including the Financial Modeling World Cup and Microsoft Excel Collegiate Challenge, also sponsored by Microsoft.

 Philosophy of financial modeling

 Philosophy of financial modeling is a branch of philosophy concerned with the foundations, methods, and implications of modeling science.

-In the philosophy of financial modeling, scholars have more recently begun to question the generally-held assumption that financial modelers seek to represent any "real-world" or actually ongoing investment situation.
-Instead, it has been suggested that the task of the financial modeler resides in demonstrating the possibility of a transaction in a prospective investment scenario, from a limited base of possibility conditions initially assumed in the model.
+In the philosophy of financial modeling, scholars have more recently begun to question the generally held assumption that financial modelers seek to represent any "real-world" or actually ongoing investment situation.
+Instead, it has been suggested that the task of the financial modeler resides in demonstrating the possibility of a transaction in a prospective investment scenario, based on a limited set of possibility conditions initially assumed in the model.